 Hemolytic disease of the newbornHemolytic disease of the fetus and newborn (HDFN); Erythroblastosis fetalis; Anemia - HDN; Blood incompatibility - HDN; ABO incompatibility - HDN; Rh incompatibility - HDN

-- A, B, AB, and O are the 4 major blood types.
+- A, B, AB, and O are the 4 major blood group antigens or types.
 This is the most common form of a mismatch.
 In most cases, this is not very severe.

-- If the mother is Rh-negative and the baby in the womb has Rh-positive cells.
-When this form does occur, it can cause very severe anemia in the baby.
+- Rh is short for the "rhesus" antigen or blood type.
+People are either positive or negative for this antigen.
+If the mother is Rh-negative and the baby in the womb has Rh-positive cells, her antibodies to the Rh antigen can cross the placenta and cause very severe anemia in the baby.
 It can be prevented in most cases.

 HDN can destroy the newborn baby's blood cells very quickly, which can cause symptoms such as: